always-tinkering/rhinoMcpServer/README.md

 ## Improved Logging System

-The system now features a unified logging framework that centralizes logs from all components:
+The system features a unified logging framework that centralizes logs from all components:

 - Server logs
 - Plugin logs